sidwellr/schotter/README.md

     members=[

     ]
+    resolver="2"
     ```
+    The "members" is a list of workspace members; we'll add our variations to it as we go.
+Nannou 0.18.0 and later require using version "2" of the feature resolver, so that needs to be specified.

 3. Optionally initialize configuration management for that directory.
 I like to use git for this.
 When I get something I like (and that works), I commit the files in git.
 Then as I make changes, I can easily compare what I have done to that version, and I can easily revert back to that version if I really mess things up and want to start again.
 This also makes it easy to publish the result online (for example, on GitHub).
 There are two steps:
     * Initialize the repository.
 This can be done with the command line (```git init```).
 Alternatively, many editors have a method to do this.
 For example, in VS Code go to the Source Control view (Ctrl+Shift+G) and click Initialize Repository.